-Panasonic is pleased to announce Panasonic Cirrus, a traffic management center solution for transportation agencies.
-Cirrus is designed for traffic managers to leverage the transformative benefits and new capabilities provided by V2X technology.
-An open development platform for data sharing and collaboration, Panasonic Cirrus was developed using industry V2X standards and supports integrations to existing transportation systems.
-The Cirrus platform is built to scale for state-wide deployment of V2X technology on all roadways, highways and arterials alike.
+Panasonic is pleased to announce CIRRUS by Panasonic, a traffic management center solution for transportation agencies.
+The platform is designed for traffic managers to leverage the transformative benefits and new capabilities provided by V2X technology.
+An open development platform for data sharing and collaboration, CIRRUS by Panasonic was developed using industry V2X standards and supports integrations to existing transportation systems.
+The CIRRUS by Panasonic platform is built to scale for state-wide deployment of V2X technology on all roadways, highways and arterials alike.

 Connected cars and roads

 The next era of transportation progress isn’t a century away, or even decades down the road.
 We’ve partnered with the Colorado Department of Transportation (CDOT) to create a connected vehicle ecosystem that promises transform roadway safety and efficiency.

 Deployment is underway along a particularly challenging 90 mile stretch of I-70 in Colorado, connecting Denver to Vail, where travelers face steep grades, severe curves, often-extreme weather, visibility and congestion difficulties.
 There, our intelligent highway system allows CDOT to monitor real-time traffic and roadway conditions and share critical safety information on weather, traffic alerts and other driving hazards – directly with vehicles and people.

 The internet of vehicles